ornato-t/flairchange_bot-api/README.md

 *Note: this is just an example, flairchange_bot has clearly never changed his flair, as that would make him cringe.*

+## `GET /leaderboard`
+Returns an array containing the top 50 flair changers of r/PoliticalCompassMemes.
+Can be followed by a parameter to limit/expand the returned results.
+### Example
+`[{`
+&emsp;`"name": "flair-checking-bot",`
+&emsp;`"flairs": [],`
+&emsp;`"size": 300,`
+&emsp;`"position": 1`
+&ensp;`}, ...]`

+## `GET /leaderboard/<N>`
+With &lt;N&gt; being a natural number.

+Returns an array containing the top N flair changers of r/PoliticalCompassMemes.
+Doesn't accept a negative parameter or a parameter greater than 500.

+The returned values are the same as [/leaderboard](#get-leaderboard).

 ## `GET /stats`
 Returns a JSON object containing the all the flair statistics of r/PoliticalCompassMemes.
 It is composed of key-value pairs, composed by a flair and the number of users having such flair.
-This dataset includes the recently added special "chad" flairs.
+This dataset includes the recently added special "chad" flairs as well as older flairs that are no longer available.
 ### Example
 `{`
 &emsp;`"AuthCenter": "32",`